-Russia attack Ukraine with 600 drones and 90 missiles, including Oreshnik
+Russia attacked Ukraine with 600 drones and 90 missiles, including Oreshnik

 Roman Petrenko — 24 May, 09:54

-Russia attack Ukraine with 600 drones and 90 missiles, including Oreshnik
+Russia attacked Ukraine with 600 drones and 90 missiles, including Oreshnik

-The aftermath of a Russian attack on Kyiv.
+The aftermath of the Russian attack on Kyiv.
 Photo: State Emergency Service of Ukraine

 Source: Ukraine's Air Force; Air Force spokesperson Yurii Ihnat in a comment to Ukrainska Pravda

-Details: Ihnat confirmed that Russia struck the Bila Tserkva district with an Oreshnik medium-range ballistic missile.
+Details: Ihnat confirmed to Ukrainska Pravda that Russia struck the Bila Tserkva district with an Oreshnik intermediate-range ballistic missile.

 Advertisement:

-Ukrainian air defence units shot down or jammed 604 aerial assets, particularly 55 missiles and 549 drones of various types.
+Early reports from the Air Force indicate that Ukrainian air defence units shot down or jammed 604 aerial assets 55 missiles and 549 drones of various types.

 • 2 Kh-47M2 Kinzhal air-launched ballistic missiles